wp-plugins/music-store/readme.txt

 **More about the Main Features:**

 *	Allows selling audio files via PayPal.
-*	Allows a custom setup of the online store, with ability to filter products by types of files: Singles or Collections, paging and sorting the results by popularity.
+*	Allows a custom setup of the online store, with ability to paging and sorting the results by popularity or price.
 *	Allows to associate additional information to the products.
 *	Includes an audio player that supports formats: OGA, MP3, WAV, WMA.
 * Allows to share the songs and collections in the social networks (like Facebook, Twitter and Google+).